-71 Days from been on the start line of the Silk Road Mountain Race in Kyrgyzstan, I was lining up again for an Ultra, this time in Plettenberg Bay, South Africa for the inaugural Rhino Run.
+71 Days from being on the start line of the Silk Road Mountain Race in Kyrgyzstan, I was lining up again for an Ultra, this time in Plettenberg Bay, South Africa for the inaugural Rhino Run.
 This was exciting, my first time on the African continent, a journey into the unknown, this is what I love, this is what I seek.

 Before starting the Rhino Run I decided that I would sleep a minimum of 4 hours every night.
 In past races I ve sometime been very erratic with sleep strategies, sometimes it works out and other times it backfires badly.
 I wanted to see if remaining consistent with sleep times would have greater benefits.